openstack-archive/fuel-web/docs/develop/addition_examples.rst

     bootstrap/module.mk
     requirements-rpm.txt

+.. note:: Any package specified in bootstrap building procedure
+    must be listed in the requirements-rpm.txt file explicitly.
+    The Fuel mirrors must be rebuilt by the OSCI team prior to merging requests like this one.

+.. note:: Changes made to bootstrap do not affect package sets for
+    target systems, so in case if you're adding support for NIC, for example, you have to add installation of all related packages to kickstart/preceed as well.

 The `Adding OFED drivers installation
 <https://review.openstack.org/#/c/103427>`_ commit shows the
 changes made to the preseed (for Ubuntu) and kickstart (for